Codelife-Compet/codelife.dev/.github/CONTRIBUTING.md

-# Contributing to CodeLife-UI
+# Contributing to CodeLife.dev
-Thank you for considering contributing to CodeLife-UI!
+Thank you for considering contributing to CodeLife.dev!
 We appreciate your interest in helping us build a better platform for developers and programmers.

 ## Style guidelines
 In above we have some guidelines to help you to work with us as a maintainer and a contributor.